davidjamesherzog/videojs-shaka/README.md

 </script>
 ```

+### Playback configuration

+enableDash: null, false, or true (default) - null is a JSON serializable shortcut for `!videojs.browser.IS_ANY_SAFARI`
+enableHls: false, true (default)
+overrideNative: false, true - defaults to `!videojs.browser.IS_ANY_SAFARI` per videojs (https://github.com/videojs/http-streaming/issues/912)

 ### `qualitytrackchange` Event

 If you would like to know when a user switches video quality, you can register an event listener for `qualitytrackchange`.
 The quality track object will be returned to you.